 In the feed forward network shown in Figure 2, the output of the network is compared with the desired output.
 The difference between the output and the desired output is known as the error, E. ANNs learn by trying to minimize this error.
-The learning process uses optimisation algorithms such as gradient descent algorithm, genetic algorithm or some other natural optimisation algorithm.
-These algorithms work by adjusting the weights, W_i, such that the error, Err, is minimized.
-Most ANNs use the simple gradient descent optimisation algorithm.
-In this work we used this algorithm.
+The learning process uses optimisation algorithms such as Levenberg-Marquardt algorithm, gradient descent algorithm, genetic algorithm or some other natural optimisation algorithm [3, 24].
+These algorithms work by adjusting the weights, Wi, such that the error,